rudragosai-stack/holidays/SANITY_SETUP.md

-# Sanity CMS Setup for Turmet Travel Agency
+# Sanity CMS Setup for One World Holidays Agency

-This document explains how to set up and use Sanity CMS with your Turmet Travel Agency React application.
+This document explains how to set up and use Sanity CMS with your One World Holidays Agency React application.

 ## What's Been Set Up